Pediatric Ear, Nose, & Throat

 Our Pediatric Center

-Doctors Ericka King, Derek Lam, Carol MacArthur, Henry Milczuk, Mark Richardson, and Nurse Practitioners Kandice Bowman and Monica Deshpande provide care for all types of ear, nose, and throat problems that affect children.
-With the help of our friendly staff, Crystal, Myrihe, Huong, Jenny, Tracy and Jennifer, we strive to provide compassionate, family-centered, and timely care for our patients.
-Because our training was focused on pediatric care, we only take care of children (and their families).
+Doctors Ericka King, Derek Lam, Carol MacArthur, Henry Milczuk, Mark Richardson, Lourdes Quintanilla-Dieck and Nurse Practitioners Kandice Bowman and Monica Deshpande provide care for all types of ear, nose, and throat problems that affect children.
+With the help of our friendly staff, Crystal, Myrihe, Marina, Huong, Martha, Laneesha, Tracy and Jennifer, we strive to provide compassionate, family-centered, and timely care for our patients.
+Because our training is focused on pediatric care, we only take care of children 0-18 years (and their families).
 We have clinics at OHSU-Doernbecher Children's Hospital in Portland (Physicians Pavilion, 3147 SW Sam Jackson Park Road, 97239) and in the Bethany Village in Beaverton at our Westside Clinic (15220 NW Laidlaw Road, 97229).
 Our

-Dr MacArthur specializes in patients with hemangiomas and vascular birthmarks.
-Dr Milczuk specializes in patients with speech and voice problems.
-Kandice supports our patients with breathing problems that require tracheostomy.
+Dr. MacArthur specializes in patients with hemangiomas and vascular birthmarks.
+Dr. Milczuk specializes in patients with speech and voice problems.
+Dr. Lam has research interests in sleep disorders and sleep apnea and also in airway reconstruction.
+Dr. King has interest in congenital hearing loss.
+Dr. Quintanilla specializes in patients with thyroid problems, neck masses and speech problems.
+Kandice and Monica support our patients with breathing problems that require tracheostomy.
 However, we all share an interest in seeing all children who may have ear, nose, throat, head and neck problems.
 We frequently attend regional and national meetings in our specialty, which allows us to bring the latest and best practices to our patients in Portland and Oregon.
+We have the following multi-specialty clinics: Hemangioma and Vascular Birthmarks, Congenital Hearing Loss, DCH Aerodigestive Clinic, Voice Clinic, Cleft and Craniofacial Clinic.

 Together, we focus our expertise and technology to the unique needs of children and families.
 Children require a different approach to their medical care than do adults.
 While children and adults can sometimes have similar diseases, children require a different approach because they are not simply "small adults".
 We work as a team to provide excellent and directed care for the problems and diseases of children.